MicrosoftDocs/win32/desktop-src/SecCrypto/cryptxml-error-codes.md

 ---
-Description: The following are the run-time error codes, defined in Cryptxml.h, that may be returned by the CryptXML functions. ms.assetid: c3678767-aab3-4771-b2f2-8d79545d420d
+description: The following are the run-time error codes, defined in Cryptxml.h, that may be returned by the CryptXML functions. ms.assetid: c3678767-aab3-4771-b2f2-8d79545d420d
 title: CryptXML Error Codes (Cryptxml.h) ms.topic: reference